-02. Ambulatory Payment Classification (APC).
-Means the payment system adopted by Centers for Medicare and Medicaid Servicers (CMS) for outpatient services
+02. Ambulatory Payment Classification.
+Means the payment system adopted by CMS for outpatient (3-23-22)

 03. Available Funds.
 Means a sum of money to which a Charging Lien may attach.
 It does not include any compensation paid or not disputed to be owed prior to Claimant's agreement to retain the attorney.